-I’ll be honest: The only hand-painted furniture I’ve ever owned was given to me by a former roommate.
-I love the look poppy paints give older, more rustic pieces, but I’m just not sure how to paint furniture myself.
-Chances are I’m probably not the only person with that problem, so I decided to tap Portland, Oregon–based interior designer Max Humphrey for his professional advice on DIY furniture painting.
+I’ll be honest, the only hand-painted furniture I’ve ever owned was given to me by a former roommate.
+I love the look bright paints give older, more rustic pieces, but I’m just not sure how to paint furniture myself.
+Chances are, I’m probably not the only person with that problem, so I decided to tap Portland, Oregon–based interior designer Max Humphrey for his professional advice on DIY furniture painting.

 Before you prime the piece, you need to make sure it’s clean.
 If you don’t, it will be like painting over grime.
 Humphrey says a damp cloth will do the trick to remove dust before starting your new paint job.